PaulHax/kwiver/doc/manuals/tools.rst

   # via a bash shell
   $ kwiver <applet> -h

-Even more customization such as switching out algorithm implementations used in the applet can be achieved by passing a config file to the applet.
+Even more customization, such as switching out algorithm implementations used in the applet, can be achieved by passing in a config file.
 The base configuration can produced from the applet with::
   # via a bash shell
   $ kwiver <applet> -o <config filename> [required args]

-The config file can be used to run the applet with::
+A custom config file can be used to run the applet with::
   # via a bash shell
   $ kwiver <applet> -c <config filename> [required args]